• Magazine with headline $1 billion Loan Program for Women Business Owners. Portrait of woman, Terri Dial, Former Wells Fargo EVP Business Banking

 Continuing efforts to address historic disparity

 Continued economic research showed the program’s impact, but also revealed additional weaknesses.
-Access to capital for women owned businesses improved dramatically from 46% in 1996 of women reporting using bank financing rising to 52% within two years.
+Access to capital for women-owned businesses improved dramatically from 46% in 1996 of women reporting using bank financing rising to 52% within two years.
 But women business owners still had less available bank credit than their male counterparts, and people of color had a significantly harder time accessing capital.

 Wells Fargo responded by applying successes from its women’s lending program to establish additional programs for Latino businesses (started 1997), African American entrepreneurs (1998), and Asian business owners (2002).

-Today, Wells Fargo continues to develop innovative programs to connect women and minority owned businesses with funding.
+Today, Wells Fargo continues to develop innovative programs to connect women- and minority-owned businesses with funding.

 Established in 2015, the Wells Fargo Diverse Community Capital (DCC) program provides funding and collaboration with CDFIs (Community Development Financial Institutions) that empower diverse small business owners with greater access to capital and technical assistance so they can grow and sustain local jobs.